 MSE™ (Multiple Stabilized Enzymes) contains various enzymes including:

 lactase glucase phytase maltase (a-glucosidase

 Also included in MSE are numerous strains of yeast, fungi and bacteria.
-In addition, MSE contains crucial vitamins and minerals, as well as detoxifiers.
+In addition, multiple stabilized enzymes contain crucial vitamins and minerals, as well as detoxifiers.

 WHAT MSE DOES: